logzio/logz-docs/_source/user-guide/accounts/manage-the-distributed-tracing-account.md

 ...and change the following account options:

 * Tracing account name
-* Which Logz.io accounts can access the data in the account
+* Which Logz.io main account and sub accounts can access the data in any of the multiple tracing accounts (which are data sources)
-* Total spans allocated to the account this month
+* Total spans allocated from the Distributed Tracing plan to this specific data source, which defines how many spans per calendar month can be ingested into this data source
-* Spans still available in your plan this month
+* Remaining portion of the overall Distributed Tracing plan that can still be allocated to additional tracing data sources (accounts)

 ##### Update the account name